How Much Does a Gardener Cost?

 How can you determine the costs of a gardener?

-It can be difficult to determine the cost of garden maintenance as gardeners will charge varying amounts, and it greatly depends on the size and complexity of your garden.
-On average, a typical gardener will charge around £14 – £25 per hour.
+It can be difficult to determine the cost of garden maintenance as a professional gardener can charge varying amounts, and it greatly depends on the size and complexity of your garden.
+On average, a local gardener will charge around £14 – £25 per hour.

 How many gardeners will you need to hire?

-For smaller gardens, it may be the case that only one gardener is needed.
-However, for larger garden maintenance, two or more gardeners may be needed to complete the job efficiently.
+For smaller gardens, it may be the case that only one gardener is needed for straightforward gardening work such as lawn mowing and looking after the flower beds.
+However, for larger garden maintenance, multiple gardeners may be needed to complete the job efficiently.

 This will result in the overall cost of labour being higher.